RIVeR-Lab/robotiq_gripper/README.md

 # robotiq_gripper
 The repository for robotiq gripper drivers in RIVeR lab

+## Airpick
-The driver is written in a standalone python script without dependence on ROS (only some loggin functions are used, will update later) and a ROS wrapper is provided.
+The airpick driver is written in a standalone python script without dependence on ROS (only some loggin functions are used, will update later) and a ROS wrapper is provided.

 Currently, all the low-level parameters for `grip` and `release` are pre-configured for now using the `vacuum_grip()` and `vacuum_release()` function.

 If more advanced configuration is needed, use `_req_vacuum_grip_raw` and `_req_vacuum_release_raw` function provided in the `airpick_tcp_control.py`.

-## Setup
+### Setup

 To integrate this package in your ROS workspace, first download the repos by
 ```